NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 flux1:, ...
 ```

-This is comma-delimited data, which can easily be imported into any spreadsheet or plotting program (e.g. Matlab): the first column is the frequency, the second is the transmitted power, and the third is the reflected power.
+This is comma-delimited data, which can easily be imported into any spreadsheet or plotting program (e.g. Octave/Matlab): the first column is the frequency, the second is the transmitted power, and the third is the reflected power.

 Now, we need to run the simulation *twice*, once with `no-bend?=true` and once with `no-bend?=false` (the default):